ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 ***Note:*** I do not have first-hand knowledge of the tool used or access to the court transcript.
 I can only base it off of 3rd party news reports.

-Here is the IRAC breakdown (***Issue, Rule, Application, Conclusion***)—a structured approach often used in legal analysis to organize and evaluate issues systematically.
+Here is the IRAC breakdown (***Issue, Rule, Application, Conclusion***), a structured approach often used in legal analysis to organize and evaluate issues systematically.

 ***Issue:***
 Can AI-enhanced video pass forensic muster in court?

 ***Rule:***
 Forensic standards demand that evidence remains unaltered, is handled by competent professionals, and is fully documented to ensure ***reliability*** (results hold under scrutiny), ***repeatability*** (others can replicate the process), and ***admissibility*** (courts accept it as valid).
-The SWGDE/IOCE’s "Digital Evidence: Standards and Principles" (1999) set this foundation, requiring that actions during seizure not alter digital evidence, that only forensically competent individuals access originals, and that every step—collection, storage, analysis—be meticulously recorded for review [1].
+The SWGDE/IOCE’s "Digital Evidence: Standards and Principles" (1999) set this foundation, requiring that actions during seizure not alter digital evidence, that only forensically competent individuals access originals, and that every step, collection, storage, analysis, be meticulously recorded for review [1].
 ASTM standards build on this legacy with specific, modern protocols:

 - ***ASTM E1492-11 (2017) (Standard Practice for Receiving, Documenting, Storing, and Retrieving Evidence in a Forensic Science Laboratory)***: This standard outlines laboratory practices for receiving, documenting, and storing evidence, ensuring it stays pristine and traceable through a chain of custody—vital for reliability and admissibility in court.
 It mandates detailed logs of who handled the evidence, when, and ***<u>how</u>***, so any alteration is flagged early. <br><br>

 - ***ASTM E3016-18 (Standard Guide for Establishing Confidence in Digital and Multimedia Evidence Forensic Results by Error Mitigation Analysis)***: Provides a guide for establishing confidence in digital and multimedia forensic results via error mitigation analysis.
-It requires competent examiners to assess uncertainties (e.g., AI-generated artifacts), ensuring reliability through validated methods and repeatability by documenting steps others can follow—***key for legal trust.*** <br><br>
+It requires competent examiners to assess uncertainties (e.g., AI-generated artifacts), ensuring reliability through validated methods and repeatability by documenting steps others can follow, ***key for legal trust.*** <br><br>

 - ***ASTM E3150-18 (Standard Guide for Forensic Audio Laboratory Setup and Maintenance)***: A guide that outlines essential principles for establishing and maintaining forensic audio laboratories.
 These include ensuring original evidence integrity, employing qualified specialists as appropriate, and documenting all processes comprehensively.
-While the standard explicitly focuses on forensic audio, its foundational principles—such as preserving evidence authenticity, practitioner competency, and rigorous documentation—are universally applicable to other types of multimedia evidence, including video and still images.
+While the standard explicitly focuses on forensic audio, its foundational principles, such as preserving evidence authenticity, practitioner competency, and rigorous documentation, are universally applicable to other types of multimedia evidence, including video and still images.
 These shared principles reinforce the consistency and reliability required in all multimedia forensic examinations, aligning with the broader frameworks established by SWGDE and IOCE. <br><br>

 - ***ASTM E1188-23 (Standard Practice for Collection and Preservation of Information and Physical Items by a Technical Investigator)***: This standard governs technical investigators' collection and preservation of information and physical evidence.
 It emphasizes the need for timely capture and preservation of evidence to prevent degradation or loss.
 Additionally, it underscores the importance of maintaining comprehensive records throughout the process to ensure that the evidence remains reliable, repeatable, and legally defensible.

-Washington’s Frye standard introduces an additional layer by requiring that novel scientific techniques, such as AI-based enhancements—be generally accepted within the relevant forensic community to be admissible (Frye v.
+Washington’s Frye standard introduces an additional layer by requiring that novel scientific techniques, such as AI-based enhancements, be generally accepted within the relevant forensic community to be admissible (Frye v.
 United States, 1923).
 This requirement ensures that only scientifically validated methodologies are presented in court.
 With other evidentiary standards, Frye forms a rigorous benchmark for the admissibility of courtroom evidence [5].

 ***Analysis:***
 In State of Washington v.
 Puloka (2024) [2], the court rejected the defense's AI-enhanced video as it relied on proprietary machine-learning algorithms, introducing additional pixels, altering details, and removing artifacts from the original footage, a process described by the state's forensic video expert as unreviewed and irreproducible by forensic standards.
 The nebulous methods behind these enhancements undermined transparency and reliability, making forensic analysis impossible.
 Under Washington's Frye standard, the AI tools were deemed "novel techniques" that lacked general acceptance in the forensic video analysis community.